sarobidy19/YU-discrete-math/index.md

 **Title:** *Polycubes with small perimeter defect*

-**Abstract:** *Lattice animals are connected sets of cells on a lattice.
-For example, \emph{polyominoes} are connected sets of cells on the planar square lattice, where connectivity is through edges (sides of the squares).
+**Abstract:** Lattice animals are connected sets of cells on a lattice.
+For example, *polyominoes* are connected sets of cells on the planar square lattice, where connectivity is through edges (sides of the squares).
-One of the main problems in this area is finding a formula for the number of animals (or for the number of members of some family of animals) on some lattice.*
+One of the main problems in this area is finding a formula for the number of animals (or for the number of members of some family of animals) on some lattice.

-*In this talk, I will explore methods for setting formulae for the number of animals on the $d$-dimensional cubical lattice, whose perimeter deviates by a fixed constant from the maximum possible perimeter.*
+In this talk, I will explore methods for setting formulae for the number of animals on the $$d$$-dimensional cubical lattice, whose perimeter deviates by a fixed constant from the maximum possible perimeter.

-*Joint work with Andrei Asinowski (Alpen-Adria-Universität Klagenfurt) and Yufei Zheng (UMass Amherst).*
+Joint work with Andrei Asinowski (Alpen-Adria-Universität Klagenfurt) and Yufei Zheng (UMass Amherst).

 <br>